SVCE-ACM/A-December-of-Algorithms-2021/README.md

    ### Sample Input/Output
     ```
      Input:
      z=3 x=3
      k₀=5 r₀=110
      k₁=9 r₁=500
      k₂=20 r₂=400
      m₀=10 n₀=100
      m₁=2 n₁=200
      m₂=30 n₂=300
      Output:
      2
     ```
     ```
      Input:
      z=2 x=2
      k₀=3 r₀=100
      k₁=5 r₁=150
      m₀=4 n₀=145
      m₁=2 n₁=80
      Output:
      2
     ```
    ### Explanation
     ```
      In case 1:
-     -Client 0 will be interested in diamond 0 because it has more than k₀=5 units of purity and costs less than r₀=110 .
+     - Client 0 will be interested in diamond 0 because it has more than k₀=5 units of purity and costs less than r₀=110 .
 Both of the other diamonds are outside of this                client's price range.
-     -Client 1 will be interested in diamonds 0 and 2 , as both these diamonds have more than k₁=9 units of purity and cost less than r₁=500 .
+     - Client 1 will be interested in diamonds 0 and 2 , as both these diamonds have more than k₁=9 units of purity and cost less than r₁=500 .
 They will not be interested in          the remaining diamonds because it's less pure.
-     -Client 2 will be interested in diamond 2 because it has more than k₂=20  units of purity and costs less than r₂=400 .
+     - Client 2 will be interested in diamond 2 because it has more than k₂=20  units of purity and costs less than r₂=400 .
 They will not be interested in the other two                diamonds because they are less pure.
-     -All three clients are interested in the same two houses, so you can sell at most two houses in the following scenarios:
+     - All three clients are interested in the same two houses, so you can sell at most two houses in the following scenarios:
-     -Client 0 buys diamond 0 and client 1 buys diamond 2.
+     - Client 0 buys diamond 0 and client 1 buys diamond 2.
-     -Client 1 buys diamond 0 and client 2 buys diamond 2.
+     - Client 1 buys diamond 0 and client 2 buys diamond 2.
-     -Client 0 buys diamond 0 and client 2 buys diamond 2 .
+     - Client 0 buys diamond 0 and client 2 buys diamond 2 .
-     -Thus, we print the maximum number of diamond you can sell,2, on a new line.
+     - Thus, we print the maximum number of diamond you can sell,2, on a new line.
    ```
 ```